- Plan Your Visit

 |Ages:||4-10 years||6-12 years|

-Pre-registration is required for attendance.
+Pre-registration is required for attendance and must be received prior to Wednesday of the previous week.
 All attendees must complete the registration form and liability waiver prior to attending.
 Completed forms may be emailed or mailed back to the museum.

 We are offering five themed sessions.
 You may register for 1 or more weeks.
 You do not have to register for a full session.